The Anahuacalli Museum

 Some scholars also see in this construction a sort of replica of the Mayan architecture of the archaeological site of Uxmal; nevertheless this is not clear at first sight.

 Diego’s Studio House

 Juan O’Gorman, also a painter artist, already had designed and built for Diego, at the beginning of the 1930’s; the first house in Mexico to typify Functionalist Architecture; what it is now known as Diego Rivera and Frida Kahlo Studio House, at what was the small town (pueblo) of San Angel, on the outskirts of Mexico City.
 Therefore, it is likely that he played an important role on the planning and on the construction works of this museum.

 Ruth Rivera Marín and Dolores Olmedo completed the work

 It is noteworthy to say that Ruth Rivera Marín, daughter of Diego, had an industrious role on this construction from the death of her father, in 1957, until completion of this Museum in 1963 and to its inauguration in 1964; aided by the collaboration and generous sponsorship of Dolores Olmedo.

 The Anahuacalli Museum Collections

-The method of classification and display of this museum’s collection, at a later stage, was overseen by poet Carlos Pellicer.
-Its collection is displayed in three underworlds.
+The 2,000 pre-Hispanic pieces classification process and the display in the museum’s building, at a later stage, was overseen by poet Carlos Pellicer; by displaying this collection in three underworlds.